 Perturbed Vulnerable Socioeconomic Groups

-The poorest and poor segments across states have been worst affected due to the ensuing lockdown as the majority of them are daily wage earners / casual labourers (both agricultural and non-agricultural).
+The poorest and poor segments across states have been worst affected due to the ensuing lockdown as the majority of them are daily wage earners / casual laborers (both agricultural and non-agricultural).

 It is equally important to look at profession-wise suicide cases.
-As is evident from Table 2, out of total suicide cases, maximum suicides were committed by the farmers/cultivators, agricultural labourers and daily wage earners.
-In addition, the share of the suicide of this segment has tended to increase from 21.3 percent in 2014 to 30.1 percent in 2018.
+As is evident from Table 2, out of total suicide cases, maximum suicides were committed by the farmers/cultivators, agricultural laborers, and daily wage earners.
+Besides, the share of the suicide of this segment has tended to increase from 21.3 percent in 2014 to 30.1 percent in 2018.

-Generally, these casual labourers’ annual income would not surpass 0.5 million, in which, majority of them fall in the lowest income bracket (<0.1 million per year).
+Generally, these casual laborers’ annual income would not surpass 0.5 million, in which, majority of them fall in the lowest income bracket (<0.1 million per year).

 The views and opinions expressed in this opinion article are those of the author(s) and do not necessarily reflect the official policy or position of The Eastern Herald.